Dr. Ozouf Sénamin Amedegnato

-Dr. Shelley Alexander is an international canid specialist and the founder of the Canid Conservation Science Lab.
-She has conducted field-based and geospatial (GIS, Remote Sensing, statistics) analysis of large carnivore ecology, specializing in wolves and coyotes, and has studied human-wildlife conflict in the Calgary region since 1990.
-She is also an expert wildlife tracker, an established road ecologist, and a specialist in non-invasive approaches to wildlife monitoring.
-She is a member of the Board of Directors of the Society for Conservation Biology North American Section scbnorthamerica.org and the Science Advisory Board for Project Coyote (USA).
-Shelley is also highly engaged mobilizing science to community, regularly reporting research results through weekend/evening nature hikes, lectures to community groups and media.
+Dr. Shelley Alexander is an international canid specialist and the founder of the Canid Conservation Science Lab at UCalgary.
+She has conducted field-based and geospatial (GIS, Remote Sensing, statistics) analysis of large carnivore ecology, specializing in wolves and coyotes, and studied human-wildlife conflict since 1990.
+She also is an expert wildlife tracker, an established road ecologist, a specialist in non-invasive approaches to wildlife monitoring, and an advocate of animal welfare in science.
+Shelley also is highly engaged mobilizing science to community, regularly reporting research results through short nature hikes, lectures to community groups, and media outreach

 Dr. Petra Dolata

 Dr. Petra Dolata is an energy historian with a background in both International History and International Relations.
 Before joining the University of Calgary in July 2014, she was a lecturer at King's College London, UK, first in War Studies (2007-2010) and then in International Politics (2010-2014).
 At King's Dr. Dolata was also the Research Director of the European Centre for Energy and Resource Security EUCERS.
 From 2002 to 2007 Dr. Dolata was Assistant Professor of North American History at the Freie Universität Berlin, Germany.
 Petra Dolata is the co-convenor of the Energy in Society working group at the Calgary Institute for the Humanities (CIH).
 She is interested in examining how societies have made sense of energy in their everyday lives as well as part of a larger polity and in understanding energy transitions and energy systems as inherently social, i.e. tied to and embedded within other social practice.